MarginaliaSearch/www.marginalia.nu/content/marginalia-search/about.md

 -

-The search engine calculates a score that aggressively favors text-heavy websites, and punishes those that have too many modern web design features.
+The search engine uses various heuristics to prefer text-heavy websites, and puts an upper limit on heavy modern web design inventions.

 This is in a sense the opposite of what most major search engines do, they favor modern websites over old-looking ones.
 Most links you find here will be nearly impossible to find on a regular search engine, as they aren't sufficiently search engine optimized.